 Kenya is the home of “safari” and this comprehensive luxury safari visits the country’s “big five” wildlife sanctuaries, Amboseli, Mount Kenya, Lake Nakuru and Masai Mara, and is the ideal safari for the “first timer” to Africa.
 Enjoy amazing and unhurried game viewing while staying at some outstanding hotels and lodges throughout the country.
-Two nights are spent at every sanctuary with three nights spent in the unbeatable Masai Mara, with almost unlimited game viewing, a feature available only with Wildlife Safari.
+Two nights are spent at almost every sanctuary with three in the unbeatable Masai Mara, with almost unlimited game viewing, a feature available only with Wildlife Safari.
 You will also enjoy some of our “Exclusive Experiences” on this safari at no additional cost.
 Extend to the exotic island of Zanzibar for a few days after your safari.

-Breakfast and drive to the Amboseli Game Reserve arriving for lunch at the Amboseli Serena Lodge, your luxury safari lodge facing the snow capped summit of Kilimanjaro, Africa’s highest mountain.
+Breakfast and drive to the Amboseli Game Reserve arriving for lunch at the Amboseli Serena Lodge, your luxury safari lodge, facing the snow capped summit of Kilimanjaro, Africa’s highest mountain.
 Enjoy your first game drive in the Amboseli Game Reserve looking for herds of elephant and other wildlife species.

 Breakfast and drive into the Great Rift Valley to the Masai Mara Game Reserve where you will pass wildlife herds on the vast plains as your game viewing drive takes you to the luxurious Mara Serena Lodge, perched on the summit of a hill in the finest wildlife sanctuary in Kenya.
 Lunch and late afternoon game viewing in the Masai Mara Game Reserve before returning to your lodge for dinner.

 Two full days of unlimited game viewing in the Masai Mara Game Reserve.
 Herds of wildebeest and zebra wander across the Mara grasslands, their numbers increasing during the annual migration from the Serengeti.
 Lion, leopard and cheetah are never far behind, while crocodile and hippo wallow in the Mara and Talek Rivers.
-Your guide may organise a full day game viewing drive with a magnificent picnic lunch provided by the lodge.
+Your guide may organize a full day game viewing drive with a magnificent picnic lunch provided by the lodge.
 You will also enjoy our unique Masai Mara bush dinner with traditional Masai tribal dancing.

-A final early morning game viewing drive, followed by our special “breakfast with the hippo” along the Mara River in the sanctuary.
+A final early morning game viewing drive, followed by our special “Breakfast with the hippo” along the Mara River in the sanctuary.
 Transfer to the airstrip and fly back to Nairobi, where your Wildlife Safari guest manager will meet and escort you to Nairobi airport for your departing flight or extend your stay with an overnight in Nairobi, at additional cost.
+(B)

 Upgrade your stay in the Masai Mara to the Kichwa Tembo Camp, a luxury safari camp built at the spur of the Oloololo Escarpment which overlook endless, game-filled plains in the background surrounded by lawns and breathtaking views.
 You will enjoy the same activities at Kichwa Tembo Camp.